 Open: Daily 11.00 - 00.00

 Located about a mile north of town.
 The brewery tap is located on the corner next to the brewery.
-The old kettles were full of dust & can be seen at the back through a window or from outside through larger windows.
-The Schwarzbier was served in a pot mug and was slightly bitter.
-The bar was quite modern.
-The wooden panelled walls were dark stained plywood.
-Who could afford the real thing these days?
+The old kettles can be seen at the back through a window or from outside through larger windows.
+The bar is quite modern but with a rustic feel with wooden panelled walls.
 The windowsills contained old brewerania.
 There was also a bear skin in the middle of the floor with a wooden barrel on top of it.
+The service is quick and is very attentive and friendly.
+The menu is extensive and very tasty and of course the home-brewed beer tastes great.

 The Drunken Monkey, Auf dem Rain 5